 Disasters don’t always strike on land.
-Boaters know that it only takes a few seconds for a massive storm, squall, or accident to change a relaxing day on the water into a life or death situation.
+Boaters know that it only takes a few seconds for a massive storm, squall, or accident to turn a relaxing day on the water into a life or death situation.
 Whether you are spending time on a sailboat, fishing boat or paddling in a kayak, safety should always be at the forefront of the excursion.
-This boat safety kit from Goglobe includes all the minimum safety equipment you need for boating.
-This includes a first aid kit, a throw bag with 60 feet of rope for SAVE, a distress flag and other essential equipment for surviving and getting rescued at sea.
+This boat safety kit from Orion Safety includes all the minimum safety equipment you need for boating, so you can rest easier even on rough waters.

 Also Consider: More Survival Essentials To Pack With Your Emergency Kit

-While prepackaged emergency prep kits could save your life, you should make sure to add anything else you need in an emergency.
-As we mentioned above, that could include drinking water (if the kit doesn’t come with water), prescription medications and over-the-counter pain medicine, toys for your kids or pets and solar chargers.
-Many experts also recommend including a small amount of cash, just in case it comes in handy.
+While prepackaged survival kits could save your life, you should make sure to add anything else you think you’ll need in an emergency.
+As we mentioned above, that could include drinking water (if the kit doesn’t come with water), prescription medications, over-the-counter pain medicine, toys for your kids or pets and solar chargers.
+Many experts also recommend including a small amount of cash ($200-$1,000), just in case it comes in handy.